-The Municipality of Rosario, on the other hand, has a land area of 768.364 hectares and is predominantly industrial.
+The Municipality of Rosario has a small land area of 768.364 hectares and is predominantly industrial.
 The combined area of the industrial and commercial zones account for about 216.40 hectares or 28.16%.
 The arrival of more investors and expansion in the Cavite Economic Zone, together with the number of commercial and business establishments' build-up along Gen. Trias Drive - the town's major thoroughfare greatly induced the land uses in Rosario.
 (MPDC Rosario, 2011)